-Rage is when a narcissist feels like we have questioned their reality their self-serving illusion of entitlement, grandiosity superiority it is for a moment brought into question of their actual reality versus ￼there illusion when they ￼feel inadequate shame or vulnerable￼.
+Rage is when a narcissist feels like we have questioned their reality, their self-serving illusion of entitlement, grandiosity superiority.
+It is for a moment brought into question of their actual reality versus ￼their illusion when they ￼feel inadequate, shame or vulnerable￼.
 They have to regain control feel better within themselves.

 A narcissist often rages when. ￼￼￼

-- They feel like they’re entitlement got questioned and then not getting their own way￼.
+- They feel like their entitlement got questioned and then not getting their own way￼.

 - They feel like their arrogance￼ was questioned, and it hurt their pride and ego. ￼

-- They feel like they’re superiority their importance was questioned, and they need to be the centre of attention￼.
+- They feel like their superiority their importance was questioned, and they need to be the centre of attention￼.

 - They’ve been caught out on a lie or questioned about their behaviour with facts and evidence ￼again questioning their entitlement￼.

 - They feel like their control over someone is slipping away

 - They feel like they’ve been criticised in some way, questioning their grandiosity￼￼.